min2ha/ukwa-site/content/target/39647/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Chic Brodie for South Scotland on Facebook

 Facebook page of Chic Brodie, Scottish National Party (SNP) list candidate for South Scotland in the 2016 Scottish Parliamentary election.